-The amount of cash and cash equivalents was €207,892k as at 31 December 2021 and included €5,432k of cash balance held by the Company for operating purposes and cash balances held in escrow of €202,460k.
+The amount of cash and cash equivalents was $\notin 204,316k$ as at 31 December 2022 and included $\notin 2,250k$ (2021: $\notin 5,432k$) of cash balance held by the Company for operating purposes and cash balances held in escrow of $\notin 202,067k$ (2021: $\notin 202,460k$).
 The use of the cash balances held in escrow is restricted as outlined in the Prospectus.

-The Company has transferred all of the gross proceeds from the Private Placement of the units (€200,000k) and the Additional Sponsor Subscription (€2,460k) into an escrow account with Deutsche Bank Aktiengesellschaft.
-In case of a Business Combination, the amounts held in the escrow account will be paid out in a specific order of priority as disclosed in the Prospectus.
+The Company has transferred all of the gross proceeds from the Private Placement of the Units (\notin 200,000k) and the Additional Sponsor Subscription (\notin 2,460k) into the Escrow Account with Deutsche Bank Aktiengesellschaft.
+In case of a Business Combination, the amounts held in the Escrow Account will be paid out in a specific order of priority as disclosed in the Prospectus.

-If the Company does not consummate a Business Combination by the relevant deadline, the amounts standing to the credit of the escrow account will be distributed to the Company, and, after deduction of the unused portion, if any, of the proceeds from the Additional Sponsor Subscription, at the first priority distributed to the holders of the Public Shares.
+If the Company does not consummate a Business Combination by the Business Combination Deadline, the amounts standing to the credit of the Escrow Account will be distributed to the Company, and, after deduction of the unused portion, if any, of the proceeds from the Additional Sponsor Subscription, at the first priority distributed to the holders of the Public Shares.

-The proceeds from the Additional Sponsor Subscription will be used to cover the negative interest paid on the proceeds held in the escrow account.
-In 2021, an amount of €131k for negative interest has been accrued as interest payable.
-The amount of cash balances held in escrow account was €202,460k as at 31 December 2021.
+The proceeds from the Additional Sponsor Subscription will be used to cover the negative interest paid on the proceeds held in the Escrow Account.
+In 2022, an amount of \in 800k (2021: \in 141k) has been paid for the negative interest.
+However, due to the increases of the interest rates, interest income of \in 649k was also realised in the later part of the year.